flaredomains/fns-monorepo/README.md

 ### Resolve Domain Address

 Once you have successfully registered your .flr domain, the next step is to assign it to a Flare wallet or smart contract address of your choice.
-This process can be accomplished by setting yourself as the controller of the domain and adding the relevant address to the domain records.
+This can be accomplished by setting the ReverseRegistrar to point to your desired Flare Wallet Address on the My Account page.
 You have the flexibility to choose whether the domain resolves to your own Flare wallet address or to an alternate wallet address or smart contract address.
 Once you have specified the desired address in the domain records, any transactions sent to the .flr domain will be automatically routed to the corresponding address via the resolver.
 To do this, you must be using a wallet provider that supports FNS domain name look-ups.

 ### Decentralized Webpages